dgonzalb/BambooPaymentDoc/content/en/docs/Getting-Started/Data-Types.md

 ---

 ## Basic
-Refer to this section to know some important aspects of the basic data types of the Bamboo Integration.
+Refer to this section to learn some important aspects of the basic data types of Bamboo Integration.

 ### String
 It's a set of characters that can contain any Unicode character.
-You can define a maximum length for this data type using square brackets, for example `string[30]` means that the string can contain a maximum of 30 characters.
+You can define a maximum length for this data type using square brackets; for example, `string[30]` means that the string can contain a maximum of 30 characters.
 If a string has more characters than the maximum defined, it will be truncated, and processing will continue.

 ### Numeric
 Refers to an integer value.
-You can define a maximum length for this data type using square brackets, for example `Numeric[3]` means that the number can have a maximum of 3 digits.
+You can define a maximum length for this data type using square brackets; for example, `Numeric[3]` means that the number can have a maximum of 3 digits.
 If the data has a value greater than the specification, an error will be returned.

 ### Amount
 Refers to a `Numeric` field that includes decimals to express the value of a transaction.
-These fields are always expressed with the integer part plus 2 decimals without punctuation marks between them.
+These fields are always expressed with the integer part plus two decimals without punctuation marks between them.

-The following table shows the values must be codified.
+The following table shows how values should be codified:

 <div id="shortTable"></div>